-- To develop effective training and education programs for young adults regarding such as but not limited to falls, electrocution, struck-by, caught-in or between and to communicate such information to constituent employers and workers. - To develop effective training and education programs for young adults to promote understanding of workers' rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers. - To deliver or arrange for the delivery of OSHA 10 Hour Construction and General Industry courses.
+To develop effective training and education programs for electrical workers regarding the focus-four hazards in the construction industry, and to communicate such information to constituent employers and workers.

+To develop effective training and education programs for electrical workers, to promote understanding of workers' rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.

+To deliver or arrange for the delivery of 10-hour construction safety courses.